 This is truly a family business!
 Expect warm country hospitality as the family have moved her from the Winelands to open this business.
 Mom will be running the business hands on with her son Ryan.
 Their concept is simple – great wine and tapas and offering fresh seasonal Mediterranean style dishes.

-Chef Ryan pictures hosting relaxing long family lunches on weekends.
+Chef Ryan plans to host relaxing long family lunches on weekends.
 You simply arrive relax and settle in for the day!

 They are located on the top of Kloof Street (just before Mana Epicure)

-They have taken two of the houses – the bottom one will be a deli and a bakery (opening soon!)
+They have taken two of the houses – one house hosts the deli and one house hosts the restaurant.

 Fabulous Local Chef Denise Levy with her partner Kim have teamed up to offer three different kitchens that can be used for cooking classes.
 So why head out for dinner when you can learn to cook your own………….Master chef style!
-Scroll down on this link to see what classes are coming up in the kitchens.
-And you can also book a kitchen for a class with a group of friends or an office Xmas function.
-Because they are a really wonderfully passionate team I loved every minute of my visit!
+Click on this link to see what classes are coming up in the kitchens.
+And you can also book a kitchen for a class with a group of friends.
+Great kitchens & a great passionate team!
+Highly recommended

 The Stir Crazy Cooking School has been around since 2000 offering cooking classes in Hout Bay.
 Moreover this led them to establish a training school for those who wished to learn to cook on Super Yachts.
 Because this side of their businesses grew in demand they therefore decided to get bigger premises in the V&A Waterfront.
 As such they took the huge leap of faith by establishing a professional cooking kitchen in the V&A Waterfront.
 Hence they will be able to use this venue for their cooking classes and for training students for the super yachts.